Why do we write? Nonfiction and fiction writing has been an instrumental way for people to connect to one another in the real world.

 The arts especially address the idea of aesthetic experience.
 An aesthetic experience is one in which your senses are operating at their peak; when you’re present in the current moment; when you’re resonating with the excitement of this thing that you’re experiencing; when you are fully alive.

-We write to be fully alive.
-Writing draws us into the moment.
-We see the blades of grass, hear the miniscule chirp of the morning cricket, watch the shade travel from one edge of the yard to the other, seemingly for the first time.
+The act of writing draws us into the moment.
+We see the blades of grass, hear the sharp chirp of the morning cricket, watch the shade travel from one edge of the yard to the other, seemingly for the first time.

 Writing helps us make art out of everyday, ordinary moments.